cloudwego/cloudwego.github.io/content/en/blog/news/Mastering_Golang_Microservices_A_Practical_Guide_Embrace_High_Performance_with_Kitex_and_Hertz/index.md

 title: "Mastering Golang Microservices - A Practical Guide: Embrace High-Performance with Kitex and Hertz"
 projects: ["CloudWeGo"]
 linkTitle: "Mastering Golang Microservices - A Practical Guide: Embrace High-Performance with Kitex and Hertz"
-keywords: ["CloudWeGo", "middleware", "Kitex", "microservice framework", "ByteDance Open Source", "ByteDance","open source", "cloud native", "open source", "kubernetes", "gRPC", "microservices", "rpc" "GO", "Golang", "thrift"]
+keywords: ["CloudWeGo", "middleware", "Kitex", "microservice framework", "ByteDance Open Source", "ByteDance","open source", "cloud native", "open source", "kubernetes", "gRPC", "microservices", "rpc", "GO", "Golang", "thrift"]
 description: "Learn how to set up, manage, and optimize Golang microservices efficiently with this guide.
-It offers practical insights into the usage of Kitex and Hertz, two beginner-friendly, high-performance componenets of the CloudWeGo project."
+It offers practical insights into the usage of Kitex and Hertz, two beginner-friendly, high-performance components of the CloudWeGo project."
 author:  <a href="https://github.com/yy2so" target="_blank">Yacine Si Tayeb</a>, <a href="https://github.com/GuangmingLuo" target="_blank">Guangming Luo</a>
 ---

 ![Image](/img/blog/Mastering_Golang_Microservices_A_Practical_Guide_Embrace_High_Performance_with_Kitex_and_Hertz/1.png)

-#I. Introduction
+## I. Introduction

 The world of software development is fast-paced, and having reliable and efficient tools makes a significant difference.
 This is where [CloudWeGo](https://github.com/cloudwego) with two of its major sub-projects - [Kitex](https://github.com/cloudwego/kitex) and [Hertz](https://github.com/cloudwego/hertz), comes into play.
 A solution with the potential to transform the way developers navigate the cloud environment, thanks to its robust, open-source technology.